bdwyertech/better-cfn-signal/README.md

 [![](https://images.microbadger.com/badges/image/bdwyertech/better-cfn-signal.svg)](https://microbadger.com/images/bdwyertech/better-cfn-signal)
 [![](https://images.microbadger.com/badges/version/bdwyertech/better-cfn-signal.svg)](https://microbadger.com/images/bdwyertech/better-cfn-signal)

-This utility [reports success or failure of new instance deployment to CloudFormation](https://docs.aws.amazon.com/AWSCloudFormation/latest/APIReference/API_SignalResource.html).
+This utility [reports success or failure of a new instance deployment to CloudFormation](https://docs.aws.amazon.com/AWSCloudFormation/latest/APIReference/API_SignalResource.html).
 It is intended to be used at the tail end of userdata.
-The typical cfn-signal requires a few arguments, including CF Stack ID, Stack Resource Name, and the AWS Region.
+The [Amazon cfn-signal](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/cfn-signal.html) requires a few arguments, including CF Stack ID, Stack Resource Name, and the AWS Region.
 This requires effort and is not "batteries included", in the event a user just fires up a new CF stack and does not update UserData.

-This utility derives this information from the instances tags.
-The idea here is you give your EC2 an Instance Role capable of reading the EC2 Tags and deriving the ResourceID and Cloudformation Stack from these, rather than having to pass them via UserData.
+This utility derives this information from the instance's tags.
+The idea here is you give your EC2 an Instance Role capable of reading its own tags, we read them and determine the ResourceID and Cloudformation Stack, rather than having to pass this information via UserData.

 **The two tags require are:**
 * `aws:cloudformation:logical-id`
 * `aws:cloudformation:stack-name`

-Both of these tags are automatically applied to the ASG and EC2 instance upon creation via CloudFormation.
+Both of these tags are automatically applied to the EC2 instance upon creation via CloudFormation.

 The EC2 must also be able to read its own tags, as well as use the CloudFormation SignalResource API.
 ```json